m-epasta/devSpin/spin-docs/docs/quickstart.md

 - Basic project structure

 **IMPORTANT**
-  The spn file get shortcuted so make sure you like the name (you can change it with no consequences)
+  The spin file get shortcuted so make sure you like the name (you can change it with no consequences)

 ### Manual Creation (Alternative)